There are so many myths and stories we tell our selves about working out and what we can and can't do, the most common stories we here form women are:

 See Ida Rosen a professional poll dancer killing it with 10 full pull ups:

-The truth: Getting bigger or gaining muscle mass is not so easy and in real life people don’t just wake up one day after a hard workout and find out that they suddenly grow too much, it’s a process that we can control with proper training programs and right nutrition.
+The truth: Getting bigger or gaining muscle mass is not so easy and in real life people don't just wake up one day after a hard workout and find out that they suddenly grow too much, it's a process that we can control with proper training programs and right nutrition.
+Gaining muscle mass is a slow and rigorous process, it doesn't just fall out of the sky.

 Take inspiration from them, and start training.
 Because if you will put in the effort, you will be able to do it as well!
 Check out the sexiest female athletes, showing you how to do calisthenics workouts.